 Full details are in the recipe card below, but here are the basics:

-- Spread mayo on on toasted bread.
+- Spread mayo on one side of the toasted bread.

-- Then, add cooked chicken.
+- Add cooked chicken.

 - Next layer on that crispy prosciutto.

 - Layer peach slices, basil and a drizzle of balsamic reduction.